Forests in Canada

 Our commitment

-As responsible stewards of Canadian forests, we are working proactively to build long-term, successful and mutually beneficial relationships with Indigenous peoples whose lands and territories overlap our operational areas.
+As responsible stewards of Canadian forests, we are working proactively to build long-term, successful and mutually beneficial relationships with Indigenous peoples whose traditional lands and territories overlap our operational areas.

 Framework for building relationships

 Federal and provincial governments have a duty to consult with and, where appropriate, accommodate Indigenous peoples on any decision that may adversely affect their claimed or existing Indigenous or treaty rights.
-This duty stems from the honor of federal and provincial governments and their unique relationship with Indigenous peoples.

-We have a framework that is intended to support federal and provincial governments in fulfilling their obligation to respect Indigenous rights, while continuing to acknowledge the importance of Indigenous community participation in the development and use of natural resources.
+As part of long-term forest management planning and activities, we follow a framework that is intended to support federal and provincial governments in fulfilling their obligation to respect Indigenous rights, while continuing to acknowledge the importance of Indigenous community participation in the development and use of natural resources.

 Rationale